GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/CodeGeosFeatures.rst

 ^^^^^^^^^^^^^

 **Code coverage should never decrease.** New code contributions must maintain or improve overall code coverage.
-Use code-cov to report untested code paths.
+Use Codecov to report untested code paths.

+Currently, Codecov does not cover integrated tests execution but they should be taken into account, especially for minor physical kernel changes.

 Integrated Tests & Examples
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^